What size machine can I build and how big is the work area?

 How long does it take to assemble it?

-The majority of my customers finished the assembly in 2 weeks or less, and some said they could have done it in 4 full days.
-Many have said that designing and building the table structure took much longer than assembling the kit.
+The majority of my customers finished the build in under 2 weeks and some said they could have done it in 4 full days.
+Many have said that designing and building their own table structure took much longer than assembling the kit.

 What is included in the kit?